 We are contract suppliers under the Round 1 Recompete, which included nine competitive bidding areas ("CBAs") and six product categories, including external infusion pumps, and expired on December 31, 2016, and Round 2 of competitive bidding, which was conducted in 100 additional CBAs for eight product categories, including enteral nutrition, and expired on June 30, 2016.
 We have entered into strategic relationships in the CBAs in which we were not awarded contracts for such periods.
 We were not awarded any contracts in Round 2 Recompete, which went into effect July 1, 2016 and includes 117 CBAs, comprising the same geographic area as the second round of competitive bidding, and seven product categories, including enteral nutrition.
-Our revenue may decrease unless and until we are able to provide Medicare beneficiaries with competitively bid items in the applicable CBAs, but we do not expect the negative impact to be material.
+Our revenue may decrease unless and until we are able to provide Medicare beneficiaries with competitively bid items in the applicable CBAs but any negative impact has been immaterial.